tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Starting from EEU Tour 1, this roster formed under the HellRaisers tag with Daxak, kiyotaka (formerly depressed kid) (as in that was his name), Miero, Antares, and Solo.
-Apparently there were some... "personality clashes" with Daxak so Yuragi stood in for him at the Lima Major despite very much still being on OG.
+**How did this roster happen?** Starting from EEU Tour 1, this roster formed under the HellRaisers tag with Daxak, kiyotaka (formerly depressed kid) (as in, that was his name), Miero, Antares, and Solo.
+Apparently there were some... "personality clashes" with Daxak, so Yuragi stood in for him at the Lima Major despite very much still being on OG.

 Beginning of EEU Tour 2, Ramzes left his Darkside roster and reunited with papa Solo for the very first time since TI9's Virtus.pro.